 - Hours: 10 a.m.-3 p.m.
 May-September.
 Check website for exact times

 - Cost: $6/person, $4/pony ride

-Ride a pony, feed a lorikeet and much more.
+Ride a pony, visit a zonkey and much more.
 There are seasonal events, too.
 Call to schedule your visit.

 - Address: 2950 E. Seymour Lake Road, Ortonville

 - Hours: winter: 9 a.m.-8 p.m.
 Monday-Saturday, noon-8 p.m. on Sunday; extended hours in the spring and summer